afewell/ovathetap/README.md

 Exercises:
-? is it easy to do this such that devlead executes accelerator including auto git repo creation devlead modifies code, uses app live view devlead deploys code through scanning and testing pipeline
+? is it easy to do this with devlead or should I use viadmin for initial lab? devlead executes accelerator including auto git repo creation devlead modifies code, uses app live view devlead deploys code through scanning and testing pipeline